- Small Business Blog

 5. How can a business survive when it's not making a profit?

-A business that isn’t turning a profit can survive by making some changes to the number of employees or looking for other ways to reduce overhead.
-If that’s not an option, an SBA loan can often help with a cash infusion.
+A business that isn’t turning a profit may be able to survive by making some changes to the number of employees or looking for other ways to reduce overhead.
+If that’s not an option, an SBA loan often helps with a cash infusion.